blues/sparrow-reference-web-app/README.md

 - On Windows: Check the docker (whale) icon in the system tray.
 - On Linux/Mac: you can use this command `$ docker run hello-world`

-When you open the folder contaiing this readme in VSCode you will see boxes that prompt you to Install the extension _Remote - Containers_ and then to 'Reopen in Container'.
+When you open the folder containing this readme in VSCode you will see boxes that prompt you to Install the extension _Remote - Containers_ and then to 'Reopen in Container'.

 ![install Remote Containers](readme-install-remote-containers-extention.png)